MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

    acceptable parameters.
 This TargetName and SvcParams represent the preferred endpoint.
 If connection to this endpoint fails, the client MAY try to connect using values from a lower-priority record.
-   If all attempts fail, clients SHOULD go to step 5.
+   If all attempts fail, clients MAY terminate connection establishment or proceed to step 5 (except as noted in {{ech-client-behavior}}).

 5. Try to use the endpoint consisting of $ADDR_QNAME, the authority endpoint's port number, and no SvcParams.

-6. If all of the above connection attempts fail, clients MAY connect to the authority endpoint.
+If all of the above connection attempts fail, clients MAY connect to the authority endpoint (except as noted in {{client-failures}} and
+{{ech-client-behavior}}).

 This procedure does not rely on any recursive or authoritative DNS server to comply with this specification or have any awareness of SVCB.